 Youth older than 19 and less the 21 years of age, and enrolled in special education classes may belong to 4-H with the approval of the county 4-H Faculty.

-This list of Open Clubs for 2016/2017 may assist you in finding a club that will meet your needs.
+This list of clubs accepting new members may assist you in finding a club that will meet your needs.
 Please check back periodically, as it is constantly updated.